 Transfer Your Life Insurance Policy to Lower Your Estate Tax

-First off, you likely won't need to worry this issue if you do not think that your estate will be subject to the federal estate tax.
-As of 2010, only estates worth over $5 million are subject to any estate taxes, although this can be changed by Congress at any time.
+Before we get started, you may not need to worry about transferring your life insurance policy unless your estate will be subject to the federal estate tax.
+As of 2017, only estates worth over $5.49 million are subject to any estate taxes, although this can be changed by Congress at any time.

-If your estate will be taxed by the federal government, then it is worthwhile to know that only things that you own at your death will be counted towards the value of your estate.
-If you transfer your life insurance policy away before your death, the insurance proceeds at your death are someone else's property and will not be included in the total value of your estate.
+If your estate could be subject to the estate tax, then it's important to understand that only assets owned in your name at your death count towards the value of your estate.
+So, if you transfer your life insurance policy, when you pass away the proceeds will not be in your name and would therefore not be included in the value of your estate at your death.

-This illustrates the point that if you do not want to have the proceeds of your life insurance policy included in your federal estate, then you should transfer ownership of it.
 In general, there are two ways that you can accomplish this goal.
 First, you can transfer ownership of the policy to another adult, even the named beneficiary.
 Second, you can create an irrevocable life insurance trust and transfer the policy to the ownership of the trust.
-Be aware, however, that if you get life insurance through a group plan at work, you may not be able to transfer ownership rights of your policy.
+Be aware, however, that if you get life insurance through your job, you may not be able to transfer ownership rights.

 Transferring Ownership to Other Adults

-For example, if you transfer your life insurance policy to your best friend, but then you have a falling out, you cannot get your life insurance policy back.
-However, these transfers do work well in situations when you transfer a policy to an adult child with whom you have a solid relationship.
+For example, if you transfer your life insurance policy to your best friend, but then have a falling out, you can't get your life insurance policy back.
+These transfers tend to work well in situations when you transfer a policy to an adult child with whom you have a good relationship.

-- Use the policy as collateral in order to borrow money;
+- Use the policy as collateral to borrow money;

-- Change the named beneficiary of the policy; or
+- Change the named beneficiary on the policy; or

-- Select the method of payment that the policy will pay out in (installments or a lump sum).
+- Select the method of payment for the policy (installments or a lump sum).

-Under current laws (as of 2009), any gift of more than $13,000 is subject to a gift tax.
-Therefore, if you transfer a life insurance policy that has a present value of more than $13,000, any amount over that $13,000 will be taxed when the policy is paid out (after your death).
+Under current laws (as of 2017), any gift of more than $14,000 is subject to a gift tax.
+Therefore, if you transfer a life insurance policy that has a present value of more than $14,000, any amount over that will be taxed when the policy is paid out.

 How to Transfer Life Insurance Policies

-After the transfer has been completed, the new owner of the policy is responsible for making all premium payments.
-If you continue to make the payments on the policy, the IRS may take this as evidence that you are still the true owner of the policy and will count any life insurance proceeds in your estate for tax purposes.
+After the transfer has been completed, the new owner is responsible for making all premium payments.
+If you continue to make the payments on the policy, the IRS may view this as evidence that you are still the true owner and will count any life insurance proceeds in your estate for tax purposes.

 In general, there are two types of life insurance policies that can be transferred.
-The first type is a prepaid, single-payment policy.
+The first is a prepaid, single-payment policy.
 The upside of transferring this type of policy is that there are no premiums that the new owner must continually pay.
-However, if the policy is worth more than $13,000 when it is transferred, a gift tax will be assessed on your death.
+However, if the policy is worth more than $14,000 when it is transferred, a gift tax will be assessed on your death.
 The second type is a policy that asks for yearly premium payments.
-If the policy is worth less than $13,000 each year, then there will be no gift tax assessed upon your death because you are giving a gift of less than $13,000 each year.
+If the policy is worth less than $14,000 each year, then there will be no gift tax assessed upon your death because you are giving a gift of less than $14,000 each year.

 Life Insurance Trusts

-This is the second way of transferring ownership of a life insurance policy so that the benefits are not included in your estate for estate tax purposes.
-In order to transfer your policy to a trust, you must create an irrevocable life insurance trust and then place the policy inside of the trust.
+In order to transfer your policy to a trust for estate tax purposes, you must create an irrevocable life insurance trust and then place the policy inside of the trust.
 After you transfer the policy, you are no longer the policy owner and the policy benefits will not be included in your estate.

-There are three requirements that you must follow in order to create a valid life insurance trust.
-These requirements are:
+There are three requirements in order to create a valid life insurance trust, which include:

 - The trust that you place your life insurance policy in must be irrevocable.
 This means that you will not have the right to revoke the trust.
-If you do retain that right, you are still considered the owner of the trust and it will be counted towards the value of your estate.
+If you do, you are still considered the owner of the trust and it will be counted towards the value of your estate;

-- You cannot be the trustee of the trust.
+- You cannot be the trustee of the trust; and